MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/fulfillment-preferences.md

 ## Configuration notes

 - Intervals can also be set for requirement groups.
 All requirements within that requirement group will inherit the same fulfillment preferences.
-The fulfillment preferences entity was originally named "time groups," and therefore, the actual schema name for this entity is “msdyn_timegroup,” although the display name is “Fulfillment Preferences”.
+The fulfillment preferences entity was originally named "time groups," and therefore, the actual schema name for this entity is **msdyn_timegroup**, although the display name is **Fulfillment Preferences**.

 - Time group details are only compatible for individual requirements.

 - Fulfillment preferences apply to location-agnostic and onsite requirements.

-- There is an attribute on the booking entity called “Time Group Detail Selected” (msdyn_timegroupdetailselected), which points to the time group detail entity.
+- There is an attribute on the booking entity called Time Group Detail Selected (**msdyn_timegroupdetailselected**), which points to the time group detail entity.
 This value is automatically populated when a booking is created through the schedule assistant.
-For example, if a requirement is scheduled and the results fall into the time group “9 to 12,” the booking created through the schedule assistant will have the value “9 to 12” in the “time group detail selected” field.
+For example, if a requirement is scheduled and the results fall into the time group “9 to 12,” the booking created through the schedule assistant will have the value “9 to 12” in the **time group detail selected** field.

 - The **Intervals Begin** time is dependent on the time zone of the requirement calendar when triggered from the requirement; however, when triggered from the schedule board, it depends on the user's time zone.